rux616/karabiner-windows-mode/README.md

 - Remember to give yourself credit in [Credits](#Credits) section
 - Don't change any `*.json` files!
 They are automatically rendered and your changes will be overridden.

-Please refrain from making changes directly to any `*.json` files (all JSON files will be rendered automatically as necessary on a push to the master branch) and instead make your additions in the `*.jsonnet` and `*.libsonnet` files and submit a PR.
-A comment will automatically be added to the PR showing any JSON changes that will result (still working the kinks out of this feature).
+Again, please refrain from making changes directly to any `*.json` files (all JSON files will be rendered automatically as necessary on a push to the master branch) and instead make your additions in the `*.jsonnet` and `*.libsonnet` files and submit a PR.
+A comment will automatically be added to the PR showing any JSON changes that will result.

 ### Adding Exceptions
 When adding exceptions, you will need the applications "bundle identifier".
 To get this, you can use the following AppleScript ([SuperUser thread](https://superuser.com/q/346369)):